Deming 14 Points explained

-Deming’s 14 points for Management
+Deming 14 Points for Management

 1. Create constancy of purpose

-2. The new philosophy
+2. Adopt the new philosophy

 A new (economic) time offers new chances and challenges, and management must take responsibility for being open to such changes.
 Without change, a company can not sustain itself in a time when innovation occurs every day.

-3. Cease dependence on inspection
+3. Cease dependence on inspection to achieve quality

 End the dependence on inspections and final checks to ensure quality.
 It is better to that quality checks take place during the process so that improvements can be made earlier.
 This section links back to the first point, which promotes the importance of interim improvements.

 Move towards a single supplier for any one item.
 Stop doing business and negotiate with suppliers based on the lowest price.

 It is worthwhile in the long term to build a good and long-standing relationship with suppliers, which fosters trust and increases loyalty.
 An organisation should be able to rely on their suppliers; they supply the parts for the production line and are the first link to a high quality product.

 Improve constantly and forever.
 Continuous process improvement of production and service results in improved quality and productivity, which in turn leads to cost reduction.
 This part also relates to the first and third points.